Cariño de Mis Cariños

-Cariño de mis Cariños is the eleventh album from Mexican pop music singer and actress Lucero.
+Cariño de Mis Cariños (Darling of My Darlings) is the eleventh album from Mexican singer and actress Lucero.
 It was released in 1994, and has sold 500,000 units in Mexico.

 It is the third mariachi album of her career, and was produced once again by Rubén Fuentes.
 The track list is composed of seven covers and four original songs.
 The covers are: "Que Ironía" (It's Ironic) and "Corazón de Roca" (Heart of Stone) first released by Los Fresno; "Me Piden" (They Ask Me) and "Cariño" (Sweetie) by Los Baby's; "Y Volveré" (I'll Return) by Los Ángeles Negros, "Olvidarte...
 Nunca" (Forget You...
 Never) by Los Golpes, "Te Acordarás de Mi" (You'll Remember Me) by Los Brios and "Tú Nuevo Amor" (Your New Love) by Lucha Villa.